 6) Nothing is more important than ones relationship with God himself.

 Our private and personal lives are what determine the level of our ministries.
 We are called to be a “Royal Priesthood” and with this we are not to walk in the ways of the world or to tamper with things or activities that could damage the priesthood.
-We are to walk upright and be over comers.
+We are to walk upright and be overcomers.
 In all things we are called to be a victorious people.
-If we are not victorious in our personal lives we will be ineffective in teaching others to be victorious and comers.
+If we are not victorious in our personal lives, we will be ineffective in teaching others to be victorious and overcomers.

 As a minister of any capacity one must maintain a very healthy and filling devotional time consisting of study of the Word, prayer and listening to God and worship.
-Take time to get feed by other ministers and have a mentor / fellowship with other brothers in order to keep grounded and on track.
+Take time to get fed by other ministers and have a mentor / fellowship with other brothers in order to stay grounded and on track.

 As a minister never place yourself in any type of compromising position.
 Make known your weaknesses to a fellow brother in Christ, mentor or spiritual authority.
-This will help in preventing any week moments that might cause a fall.
-Always ask God to revile any blind spots in your life so that nothing can catch you by surprise.
+This will help in preventing any weak moments that might cause a fall.
+Always ask God to reveal any blind spots in your life so that nothing can catch you by surprise.

 Relationship with the Church: